 Welcome cooler weather and the official entrance of autumn with these fun September writing prompts for students.

-Not only do these September writing prompts reduce writer’s block, they sharpen writing skills, instill a love for writing, and help students express their ideas.
+Not only do these prompts reduce writer’s block, but they also sharpen writing skills, instill a love for writing, and help students express their ideas.